Robust high-fidelity DFT study of the lithium-graphite phase diagram: Methodology

 In Eq. \ref{inplane}, J$\mathrm{_{ik}}$ represent the various Li-Li interactions within a single Li layer (in-plane) as shown in Fig. \ref{jointer}(a).
 In Eq. \ref{outplane}, V$\mathrm{_i}$ and V$\mathrm{_o}$ represent the Li-C interactions for the lower and upper Li layers in the stage 1 unit cells respectively, while the J$\mathrm{_{ik}}$ and J$\mathrm{_{ok}}$ represent the in-plane and out of plane interactions as shown in Fig. \ref{jointer}(b).
 We count all interactions in the unit cell and with neighboring unit cells with appropriate weights.
 For the stage 3 and stage 4 structures, out-of-plane interactions are negligible and hence neglected, which means that their energy can be calculated from the stage 2 structures as follows:

-The last two terms in Eq. \ref{stage3} and Eq. \ref{stage4} account for the energy required to reorient the grahene sheets to a different stacking.
-To determine the coefficients of the cluster expansion, we calculated 32 structures using DFT such that atleast one structure had each of the interactions and all structures were unique.
+The last two terms in Eq. \ref{stage3} and Eq. \ref{stage4} account for the energy required to reorient the graphene sheets to a different stacking.
+To determine the coefficients of the Ising model, we calculated 32 structures using DFT such that at least one structure had each of the interactions and all structures were unique.
 A regression analysis on these 32 DFT calculated structures gives all the interactions.
-Using the values for cluster expansion coefficients, the formation enthalpy for the entire phase space can be determined.
-We explore the phase space through various unit cell sizes of the graphite where we intercalate Li atoms and calculate energies through cluster expansion.
+Using the values for Ising model coefficients, the formation enthalpy for the entire phase space can be determined.
+We explore the phase space through various unit cell sizes of the graphite where we intercalate lithium atoms and calculate energies using the Ising model.
 We could explore unit cells with a maximum of 24 Li sites for stage 1 and stage 2, beyond which the combinations of filling Li atoms become very large ($\mathrm{\sim2^{24}}$).
-Thus we can only explore upto the phase Li$\mathrm{_{0.047}}$C$_6$.
-Ordered Li$_x$C$_6$ phases with $\mathrm{x < 0.047}$ have not been observed experimentally due to the formation of SEI during the initial electochemical Li intercalation.\cite{reynier2003entropy}
+Thus we can only explore upto the phase Li$\mathrm{_{0.03}}$C$_6$.
+Ordered Li$_x$C$_6$ phases with $\mathrm{x < 0.03}$ have not been observed experimentally due to the formation of SEI during the initial electrochemical lithium intercalation.\cite{reynier2003entropy}

+Christensen {\it et al.} have shown that systematic errors in the formation energy of alkali oxides can be reduced through the use of a reference compound that has the same oxidation state.\cite{christensen2015identifying} Thus for this work, we correct for the value of the reference energy of lithium by the adding the term shown in the following equation,